PHLAK/blog.chriskankiewicz.com/content/calculate-the-first-friday-of-next-month-with-php.md

 Title: Calculate the first Friday of next month with PHP
 Date: 2008-10-20 00:00
 Author: Chris Kankiewicz
-Category: Code
+Category: Development
-Tags: Code, First Friday, PHP, PHX2600
+Tags: Code, First Friday, PHP, PHX2600, Web Development
 Slug: calculate-the-first-friday-of-next-month-with-php

 **UPDATE:** This script has been updated, see: